couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   Set the prefix to prepend to all keys in the cluster.
 Useful if you do not wish the items to conflict with existing data.

+* `--collection`=_scopeName.collectionName_:
+  Access data based on full collection name path.
+Multiple `--collection` filters can specify the different scopes with different collection names.
+Note that default collection will not be used if the collection was specified, to enable default collection along with the named ones, it should be specified explicitly `--collection=_default._default`.

 * `-t`, `--num-threads`=_NTHREADS_:
   Set the number of threads (and thus the number of client instances) to run concurrently.
 Each thread is assigned its own client object.